 Have they been diagnosed with diabetes, and prescribed medications?

-This is not to suggest that the referrals to specialists, prescriptions and treatments mentioned may not be necessary and helpful, however one important question still remains.
+This is not to suggest that the referrals to specialists, prescriptions and treatments mentioned are not necessary and helpful.
+Not all symptoms are thyroid related.
+However given that thyroid disease can come with so many different symptoms, one important question still remains.

 Was their thyroid ever FULLY tested?